 Once you've taken all of the above steps, you'll contact the mutual fund company of your choice and select your first fund.
 You can do this easily on the Internet, or you can call a toll-free number and speak to a representative.

-After taking these steps and you are not comfortable doing things yourself, look into meeting with an investment advisor.
+If you are not comfortable doing it yourself after taking these steps, look into meeting with an investment advisor.